Desiree Ellis: Club career

-Ellis eventually found another women's club,(Athlone Celtic was the first club she played for) Spurs Ladies while she still worked at a butchery in Lansdowne mixing spices.
+Ellis eventually found another women's club (Athlone Celtic was the first club she played for), Spurs Ladies while she still worked at a butchery in Lansdowne mixing spices.

 She once left town with the club over a weekend, promising her employers that she'd return in time for work but the vehicle the team was travelling in broke down on the way home, making her fail to arrive on time.
-Consequently, Ellis got fired.
+Consequently, Ellis was fired.